alexundros/maven-check-versions/README.md

 ## Configuration

-You can customize the tool’s behavior using a configuration file `maven_check_versions.cfg` or environment variables.
+You can customize the tool’s behavior using a configuration file `maven_check_versions.cfg`.
 The following settings can be adjusted:

 - **SSL Verification:** Enable or disable SSL verification for HTTP requests.